Iraneus/betamedneed/_services/blood.md

 ![Blood Supply](/images/illustrations/blood.jpg)

-As soon as you place an order and payment method is confirmed, you can have your blood supply delivered anywhere in
+As soon as you place an order and payment method is confirmed, you can have your blood supply delivered within 45 minutes.

-**Abuja**

-**Lagos**

-within 45 minutes or less.
-This can vary a little depending on your exact location and the time of request.
+This can vary based on your exact location and the time of request.

 You can Pay Now or Pay Later.